graves/tokei-tokens/README.md

 #### Basic usage

-This is the basic way to use tokei.
+This is the basic way to use tokei-tokens.
 Which will report on the code in `./foo` and all subfolders.

 ```shell